SpagAachen/Ballz/README.md

 On Windows, you need Visual Studio 2015.

-On Linux, you need:
+On Linux, you need dev libraries of:
 - Mono 4.6 or newer
 - Nuget
 - OpenAL
-- SDL2
+- SDL2 (including libSDL-mixer)

 Make sure the git submodules are updated.